Kingtous/RustPlayer/README.md

 An local audio player using completely terminal gui.
 MacOS, Linux, Windows are all supported.

 RustPlayer is under development.
-If u encountering any problem, please open issues :)
+If u have encountered any problem, please open issues :)

 ## Screenshots